noelcodes/Clothes-recognition/README.md

 There is definitely something wrong with my confusion matrix, this does not look like having a val_acc 0.7589.

-- Baseline 2 : Transfer learning VGG16.
-I terminated training halfway, due to bad accuracy.
+- Baseline 2 : [Juypter: VGG16](https://github.com/noelcodes/Clothes-recognition/blob/master/VGG16%20-%20baseline.ipynb) Transfer learning VGG16.
+Freeze the top then replace last layer with ours.
+Unforturnately, I had to terminate training halfway, due to bad accuracy.
 No point continuing.
-[Juypter notebook: VGG16](https://github.com/noelcodes/Clothes-recognition/blob/master/VGG16%20-%20baseline.ipynb)
 ```
 Epoch 113/200
 182/182 [=====================] - 43s 236ms/step - loss: 1.3257 - acc: 0.3171 - val_loss: 1.2433 - val_acc: 0.3304
 ```

-- I know another technique via Google's Tensorflow Object Detection API + to train on Faster-RCNN, since it requires using XML files, which the dataset has provided.
+- I know another technique using Google's Tensorflow Object Detection API + to train on Faster-RCNN, since it requires using XML files, which the dataset has provided.
 However, very strange that the API rejects the xml.
 Script to convert xml_to_csv always error out.
 So decided to ditch the idea.

 - Due to failure of VGG16, I will use custom designed CNN to train the 3 models below.